asapdiscovery/asapdiscovery/docs/ecosystem/index.md

 ASAP maintains several satellite packages that depend on the functionality in the `asapdiscovery` repo.

-Each of these help us fufil our purpose as an open-science drug discovery enterpries.
+Each of these help us fulfil our purpose as an open-science drug discovery enterprises.

 ### Argos